How to Make a Press Kit in 8 Steps (+ Template & Examples)

 - List of awards and recognition: If your business has noteworthy awards, devote a section of your kit to a list of your awards and accolades.

 - Social media accounts: Portable document files (PDF) and online media kit versions can include links to your company’s social media channels.
-If you only have a downloadable press kit, you can add these links to your webpage.

 - List of clients: If you are in a client-centric business, include a client list (unless your company has policies against it).
 This list of clients can help journalists and others know what types and sizes of businesses you work with.
 Again, always get your client’s approval before including their name in public materials.